 Liverpool injury news and return dates for Fabinho, Naby Keita, and Thiago.

-Going into Liverpool’s next round of games, Jurgen Klopp may have a couple more injury concerns.
+Liverpool manager Jurgen Klopp has two players back from injury as they try to keep their unbeaten streak going.

-On Sunday, the Reds thrashed Manchester United 5-0 at Old Trafford in the Premier League, their largest win at the venue in almost a century.
+The Reds thrashed Manchester United 5-0 at Old Trafford in the Premier League on Sunday, their largest win at the stadium in over a century, and advanced to the Carabao Cup quarter-finals with a 2-0 win against Preston.

-Despite Liverpool’s comfortable victory, the game did pose a number of injury concerns for the club and Klopp in the future.

-The current injury situation at Anfield before of the midweek Carabao Cup match against Preston North End is outlined below.

 Naby Keita was stretchered off the play at Old Trafford midway through the second half after getting a red card challenge from Paul Pogba.